100% Pure Cacao Organic Dark Unsweetened Chocolate

 The Differences in Flavor of our Pure Chocolate Types

-The differences are based in the cacao origin and as a result flavor and viscosity.100 Pure Dark Chocolate: Organic cacao from the headlands of the Amazon River.
+The differences are based in the cacao origin and as a result flavor and viscosity.100 Pure Dark Chocolate: Organic cacao ground into a pure chocolate.
 The chocolate is earthy, slight fruit with pronounce bitterness giving way to floral and lingering cocoa notes.
 The cacao is slightly lower fat so when melted it is a medium viscosity.
 The cacao is classified as Cuchillo Criollo.100 Dark Chocolate Rainforest dark: North Hispaniola from a micro climate area.
 The chocolate is slightly more mild with hints of fudge and red berry notes giving way to pronounce cocoa and finishing with a clean melt.
 The cacao is type of Trinitario with a higher fat content by 2% approximately so it is more fluid when melted.

 Santa Barbara Chocolate Unsweetened Chocolate Cacao Medallions recipes: